Write-O-Rama is your chance to try out several workshops offered by Hugo House teachers all in one writing-packed day.

 The next Write-O-Rama is on Sunday, July 12, 2020.

 - $60 gives you entry to Write-O-Rama and five workshops of your choice.

 - $100 gives you entry plus a discounted Hugo House membership, which is good for one year of early registration, class and event discounts, discounts at local bookstores, and other great benefits.

-Registration begins at 12 p.m.
+This summer’s Write-O-Rama will be held via Zoom.
 The first class begins at 1 p.m.
 There are four class choices per 50-minute session.
-Choose your favorite, head to the room in which it’s held, and the instructor will give a brief talk on the topic followed by a writing prompt or exercise.
-At the 50-minute mark, we’ll race through the halls ringing the Write-O-Rama bell, and you can head to your next class of choice.
+Choose your favorite, head to the virtual room in which it’s held, and the instructor will give a brief talk on the topic followed by a writing prompt or exercise.
+At the 50-minute mark, you can stay in the room or sign out and sign in to your next class of choice.